dem-ola/fufu/README.md

-This game was originally written in Oct 2019 for a coding challenge.
+This game was inspired by a coding challenge.
 I am slowly morphing it into a different-ish game.
 As such, I am not going to worry about version or release compatibilities until I get it to some stable state.

 You are about to play a board game of battling knights/players.

 Simplified rules:
 --------------------------------------------------------------
 - thirteen (!) knights are spaced out on a 13 x 13 square board
-- each knight has a randomly assigned starting attack and defence score
+- each knight has a randomly assigned starting attack and defence skill score
 - there are nine weapons; eight free and one already held by one knight
-- each weapon has its own randomly assigned attack and defence score
+- each weapon has its own randomly assigned score
 - each knight can move around one step at a time
 - the knight starting out with a weapon cannot move
 - a knight that moves offboard ('drowns') leaves its weapon behind